timkaechele/herb/README.md

 ### Local Integration Testing

 The `bin/integration` script allows for quick local iteration.
-On every run it clean the directory, builds the source from scratch and runs all checks, including the C-Tests, Ruby Tests, Linters, and examples in succession.
+On every run it cleans the directory, builds the source from scratch and runs all checks, including the C-Tests, Ruby Tests, Linters, and examples in succession.

 ```bash
 bin/integration